Archive-WP/WattpadAPIDocumentation/General/Error_Codes.md

 Message: `User not found`

 If a deleted or non-existent user is specified for [User Info](../API_Endpoints/User_Info.md), [User Following List](../API_Endpoints/User_Following_List.md), or [User Followers List](../API_Endpoints/User_Followers_List.md) this erorr will be returned.

+### PermissionDenied

+Error Code: `1062` \
+Error Type: `PermissionDenied` \
+message: `Not authorized to access API.
+Go to developer.wattpad.com to get an API key.`

+Honestly I'm not sure what triggers this, just that clicking Wattpad API URLs will always give me this until I click into the URL bar and then hit enter.

 ### InternalError: